 Popular sports include underwater hockey, netball, cricket, and of course rugby.

 Maybe I’m just ignorant but a lot of these sports weren’t on my radar at all before coming here.
-I knew rugby was prominent here, but had no clue cricket was played here and certainly no clue underwater hockey existed.
+Before living in New Zealand, I knew rugby was prominent in the country, but had no clue cricket was played here and certainly no clue underwater hockey existed.

 Yes, Christmas is BBQ time.